freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/create-new-middleware.md

 };
 ```

-Add `ensureAuthenticated` as a middleware to the request for the profile page before the argument to the get request containing the function that renders the page.
+Create the above middleware function, then pass `ensureAuthenticated` as middleware to requests for the profile page before the argument to the get request.

 ```javascript
 app